 2. Hidden Fees and Charges

-Only after you have analyzed the additional costs and calculated the amount of returns that you should expect after deducting the additional charges, purchase the mutual fund.
+Only after you have analyzed the additional costs and calculated the number of returns that you should expect after deducting the additional charges, purchase the mutual fund.

 You can find the hidden cost details in a number of different places, but the one most trustworthy is looking at the fund house or getting in touch with your fund manager.